VCSU Art Gallery

 Virtual Artist Talk with Ekow Ephrim

-Tune in on Friday, September 25, 2020 at 11:00 a.m. to hear VCSU Art Department faculty member Ekow Ephrim present a talk on his exhibition “The Space In-Between”.
-The exhibition will run through October 15, 2020.
+Friday, September 25, 2020 at 11:00 a.m.
+VCSU Art Department faculty member Ekow Ephrim presented a talk on his exhibition “The Space In-Between”.
+The exhibition ran through October 15, 2020.

 Take a virtual tour of the exhibition.